 This course of action may have kept Britain out of the immediate conflict but would have led to an equally dangerous position.
 If Germany had won, Britain would have had no one with which to form an alliance (the traditional way in war for Britain); but, equally, if France had won, what value would then have been placed on the Entente Cordiale by France and Russia?

-It is easy, with the wonderful gift of hindsight, to pass judgement on the decision for war.
+It is easy, in hindsight, to pass judgement on the decision for war.
 Grey certainly stated in his speech that he thought it would be a costly war.
-He could not have known – no one could have known – how costly, in terms of human, financial and social suffering it would prove to be.
+No one could have known how costly, in terms of human, financial and social suffering it would prove to be.
 Nevertheless, while acknowledging it would be costly, the politicians decided that a high price would be worth paying in order to keep Britain at the head of the Empire, generating wealth and with her prestige in the eyes of the world intact.

 Sir Edward Grey's speech to the House of Commons, 3 August 1914.